MicrosoftDocs/learn/learn-pr/wwl-azure/describe-azure-storage-services/includes/2-accounts.md

-# What is an Azure Storage account?

-The following video introduces the different services that should be available with Azure Storage.<br>
+The following video introduces the different services that should be available with Azure Storage.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4MAbS]